sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/50-lifecycle/00-marketplace.md

 You are curious by nature, and when to know if anybody already use your Action

-For that GitHub expose a the repositories which use your action
+For that GitHub expose all the repositories which use your action

 > **Insights** > **Dependency graph** > **Dependents**